gazolla/TableFormCloudKit/README.md

 ## Installing

-All dependences are in the Xcode project.
+All dependencies are in the Xcode project.

 ### Contact